clases-julio/p1-introc-JavierIzqUni/README.md

     }
     ```

-    Today, I asked the proffesor and told me to use the scalable approach, so I change it.
+    Today, I asked the professor and told me to use the scalable approach, so I change it.

 ### Ejercicio 7